 Melting Snowman Cocoa

-Melting snowmen have never been so delightful!
-Make the snowman marshmallows ahead of time so they’re ready to drop into a mug of hot cocoa just before serving; the heat of the chocolate slowly melts the snowman, creating a creamy white surface.
+No one will cry over these delightful melting snowmen!
+Cute snowman marshmallows are dropped into a mug of hot cocoa just before serving; the heat of the chocolate slowly melts the snowman, creating a creamy white surface.
 It is best to make the snowmen ahead of time—simply dot on some melted chocolate for the eyes and add any piece of candy you prefer as the nose.
 A candy cane and a little whipped cream add a nice touch.
 Kids will love warming up with this whimsical, cold weather treat.

 02 of 08

-These snowman cupcakes make a jolly addition to any wintertime occasion.
-Make them as the dessert for a winter party, wrap them up and give them out as party favors or let the kids make their own snowman cupcakes as a fun winter-themed activity.
+These snowman cupcakes are a jolly addition to any wintertime occasion.
+Make them as the dessert for a winter party, wrap them up and give out as party favors, or let the kids make their own snowman cupcakes as a fun winter-themed activity.

 03 of 08

-Dreary winter days may seem a little bit brighter with this friendly guy around, whether for your own party or bring it to a holiday gathering as a hostess gift.
+Dreary winter days may seem a little bit brighter with this friendly guy around, whether for your own party or to bring to a holiday gathering as a hostess gift.
 This cake is also a great activity to keep the kids busy the next time you are all snowed in.

-With boxed cake mix and some simple candy decorations, this snowman cake is easier to make than you may think, which makes it something that's also easy enough to whip up and serve for no occasion at all.
-Use two round cakes for the body and a square cake to cut into two pieces to make the shape of the hat.
+With boxed cake mix, store-bought frosting, and some simple candy decorations, this snowman cake is easier to make than you might think, which makes it perfect to whip up and serve for no occasion at all.
+You will need two round cakes for the body and a square cake to cut into two pieces to make the shape of the hat.
 Frost the round cakes white and the hat pieces chocolate.
 Put them in place and then use candies, such as M&Ms, to create the face and buttons.

 04 of 08

 Want to build a snowman that’s the envy of the neighborhood?
-How about inviting the neighborhood kids over to share a treat that’s truly frosty – and delicious!
+And one that everyone can enjoy?
+These ice cream treats are truly frosty—and adorable and delicious!

 05 of 08